Sustainability

 Unnecessary vehicle idling affects lungs all across Utah.
 Please contact Utah Clean Cities if you are interested in helping your community — outside of Salt Lake City limits — be idle free.

-Salt Lake City thanks to the Utah Clean Air Partnership (UCAIR) for their generous support of Idle Free!
+Salt Lake City thanks the Utah Clean Air Partnership (UCAIR) for their generous support of Idle Free!